mui/mui-x/docs/data/data-grid/localization/localization.md

 :::warning
 It's important to note that because the data grid uses components from the Material UI library some translation keys need to be accessed using that component key.

-One example is the table pagination component used in the grid footer when pagination is enabled.
+One example is the table pagination component used in the data grid footer when pagination is enabled.
 All the keys provided to the `MuiTablePagination` object are applied as props directly to the [`TablePagination`](/material-ui/api/table-pagination/) component.

 ```jsx
 <DataGrid